 As part of a $418 million settlement with homesellers, NAR agreed to change several of its policies, including eliminating the field for buyers’ commissions in the Multiple Listing Service.

 The potential impact of changes to how buyers pay out commissions was top of mind for investors last quarter.
 With the new rules set to go into effect on Aug.
-17, Reffkin said he does not expect this to impact the company’s revenue.
+17, Reffkin said he does not expect this to affect the company’s revenue.

 The chief executive cited updated statistics from last quarter that show 99 percent of MLS listings posted since the deal was proposed in March included offers to pay buyer’s agent commissions, 96 percent of which were at a rate of 2 percent or more.